Drumming Up Dissent, And Making It Useful

 Study after study shows that dissent makes groups smarter.

-But dissent only really helps under a certain set of conditions:
+Dissent only really helps under a certain set of conditions:

-You can’t strawman the dissenting viewpoints by making them already sound bad in the way you present them.
+You can’t Strawman the dissenting viewpoints by making them already sound bad in the way you present them.

 Dissent has to be depersonalized on all fronts.
+It’s not about you if someone disagrees; it’s all about ideas.